-The focus of Mateo Paz-Soldan’s practice for close to 20 years has been international trade, fisheries, immigration policy, and Native Alaskan legislation.
+The focus of Mateo Paz-Soldan’s practice for over 22 years has been international trade, fisheries, immigration policy, and Alaska Native legislation.
 Before joining DTB Associates in 2008, Mateo practiced law and public policy at the law firms of Schmeltzer, Aptaker & Shepard, PC, and Saul Ewing, LLP, from 1996 to 2007.

 Mateo has also participated as an international observer in elections in Haiti, the Dominican Republic, and Bosnia.
 He is a regular contributor to the Inter-American Dialogue’s Latin American Advisor.